attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mms/README.md

 </code>

-###Tip!
-Validate the Phone Number
+###Tip: Validate the phone number

-To check that the given address is valid, use the AttApiClient.util.isValidPhoneNumber method.
+To check that the phone number is valid, use the AttApiClient.util.isValidPhoneNumber method.

 <code>